Richard Bourke: Military career

-After securing the patronage of William Windham, a friend of Edmund Burke, he secured an appointment as ensign in the Grenadier Guards in 1798.
+After securing the patronage of William Windham, a friend of Edmund Burke, he secured an appointment as ensign in the British Army's 1st Regiment of Foot Guards in 1798.
 He served in the Anglo-Russian invasion of Holland in 1799 and was badly wounded in the jaw, which gave him a lifelong speech impediment and contributed to his decision not to seek a political career.
-Bourke was promoted lieutenant and captain in the same year and major in 1805.
-The following year he was promoted lieutenant-colonel and made superintendent of the junior department at the Royal Military College, Sandhurst.
+Bourke was promoted to lieutenant and then captain in the same year and major in 1805.
+The following year he was promoted again to lieutenant colonel and made superintendent of the junior department at the Royal Military College, Sandhurst.

-In 1807, Bourke participated in the British invasions of the River Plate as quartermaster general, taking part in the Siege of Montevideo and the Battle of Buenos Aires.
+In 1807, Bourke participated in the British invasions of the River Plate as quartermaster general, taking part in the siege of Montevideo and the Battle of Buenos Aires.
 He was promoted to major general in 1821.
-He retired from the army after the Peninsular War to live on his Irish estate, but eventually sought government office to increase his income.
+He retired from active service after the Peninsular War to live on his Irish estate, but eventually sought government office to increase his income.